High school football: Caledonia's Eli King gets offer from Notre Dame

-King caught 50 passes for 958 yards and scored 21 touchdowns last season as the Warriors won their fifth straight MSHSL Class AA state championship and ran their nation-best current winning streak to 68 games.
+King caught 50 passes for 958 yards and scored 27 touchdowns — 21 receiving and six on returns — last season as the Warriors won their fifth straight MSHSL Class AA state championship and ran their nation-best current winning streak to 68 games.

-King could return to that position as a junior or take over for graduated brother Noah as the team's quarterback.
+King could return to the team as a junior receiver or take over for graduated brother Noah as the team’s quarterback.
 He had 11 catches for 238 yards and six touchdowns, rushed for a 15-yard score, had two interceptions and returned a punt for a touchdown during three state-tournament games.

+“Let’s be honest, it helps to have played a team like Minneapolis North a couple of times,” said Caledonia coach Carl Fruechte, who said Northwestern has also shown heavy recent interest.
+“North has a great reputation, and when you see our kids — not just Eli — pull away from their kids, it’s going to open up the eyes of college coaches.”

+Caledonia beat North 26-0 in the Class AA championship game, and King caught two touchdown passes, returned a punt for a touchdown and intercepted two passes in front of a big crowd at U.S. Bank Stadium.

 Check later for more updates to this story.